Reject Counterfeit Freedom

 There is no such thing as absolute freedom

 Have you yearned for “freedom,” only to find yourself disappointed?

 “Freedom” from God means being in bondage to sin and the devil.

 Freedom from God’s rules is counterfeit freedom.
 It is an illusion.
 If you proclaim yourself “free” from God’s restraints, you become a slave to sin and the devil.

-They promise them freedom, while they themselves are slaves of depravity—for a man is a slave to whatever has mastered him.
+They promise them freedom, while they themselves are slaves of depravity—for “people are slaves to whatever has mastered them.”
 (2 Peter 2:19)

 The righteousness of the upright delivers them, but the unfaithful are trapped by evil desires.
 (Proverbs 11:6)

-Having lost all sensitivity, they have given themselves over to sensuality so as to indulge in every kind of impurity, with a continual lust for more.
+Having lost all sensitivity, they have given themselves over to sensuality so as to indulge in every kind of impurity, and are full of greed.
 (Ephesians 4:19)

 The world’s “freedom” is the freedom to be miserable.